mcscope/APA102_Pi/README.md

 ## Schemes
-All of the light patterns are called Schemes.
+All of the light patterns are called Schemes (as in Colorscheme, or... evil plan).
 I've described a few below

 ### Perlin
   This is a gentle, calming rainbow pattern that visualizes the output of a Perlin random number generator.